Rouslan/NTracer/doc/ntracer.rst

     Instances of this class are read-only.

     :param points: A sequence of vectors specifying the vertices of the simplex.
         The number of vectors must equal their dimension.
+Alternatively, this can be an instance of :py:class:`Triangle` but this is not the recommended way of creating instanced of this class.
     :param material: A material to apply to the simplex.
+If ``points`` is an instance of :py:class:`Triangle`, this parameter must be ``None`` or omitted.
+Otherwise it is required.
     :type material: :py:class:`.render.Material`

     .. py:attribute:: dimension